jtatum2101/BloodHound/PROPOSAL.md

    - The county's information will be listed down below:
      - The county will need the name of the county.
      - The county will need the name of the state.
-     - The county will need the crime rate of the county.
-     - The county will need the dangerous cities of the county.
+     - The county will need the population of the county.
-   - Access to all records(Admin Only):
+   - Management to all records(Admin Only):
-     - The records will be displayed by a table.
+     - The records will be displayed on a table.
-     - The records can be filter out by a search of the charge and name of the criminal.
-     - The records will have a link to access all the details of that certain record.
      - The records will have an edit option to make changes to the record.
      - The records will have a delete option to remove the record for both the application and the database.
    - Access to all users on the application(Admin Only):
-     - The users will be displayed by a table.
+     - The admin will be displayed by a table.
-     - The users will have a link to access all the details of that certain user's details.
-     - The users will have a delete option that will remove the user from both the application and the database.
+     - The admin will have a delete option that will remove the user from both the application and the database.

 ## Project Timeline: